kinode-dao/kinode-book/src/hosted-nodes.md

 # Hosted Nodes User Guide

 Kinode DAO runs a Kinode hosting service for users who do not want to run a Kinode themselves.
-These hosted Kinodes are useful for both end users and for developers.
+These hosted Kinodes are useful for both end users and developers.
 This guide is largely targeted at developers who want to develop Kinode applications using their hosted Kinode.
 End users may also find the [Managing Your Kinode](#managing-your-kinode) section useful.